ZhianMai/Multi-threading-in-Java/README.md

 ### 1.1 Single Thread Creation

-The first step of multi-threading.
+The first step of multithreading.

 #### 1.1.1 Inheriting <i>Thread</i> Class :link:[link](src/johnston/thread/basic/creation/single_thread/InheritedThread.java)

 - Create a class that extends <i>Thread</i> class;
-- Override run() method by putting the multi-threading logic in it;
+- Override run() method by putting the multithreading logic in it;
 - Create an object of the multi-threaded class;
 - Call start() method.

 #### 1.1.2 Implementing <i>Runnable</i> Class :link:[link](src/johnston/thread/basic/creation/single_thread/RunnableImpl.java)
 - Create a class that implements <i>Runnable</i> interface;
 - This interface has run() method only, and no other fields or methods;
-- So override run() method by putting the multi-threading logic in it;
+- So override run() method by putting the multithreading logic in it;
 - Create a <i>Runnable</i> object, and we cannot directly call start()!
 - Create a <i>Thread</i> object, and pass the Runnable object into the constructor;
 - Call the Thread object start() method.